The loss of control of borders in mass influxes is seen as a potential threat to national security

-It builds on the discussion in Thematic Report Two on the nature of refugee politics and what shapes individual’s political commitments to conflict at ‘home’ and what factors shape forms of political engagement internationally.
+It builds on the discussion in Thematic Report Two on the nature of refugee politics and what shapes individuals' political commitments to conflict at ‘home’ and what factors shape forms of political engagement internationally.
 It extends this discussion by considering the pathways through which engagement in diaspora politics could take an extreme form, including support for the use of violence.

 It is shown that at various points on the cycle individuals confront situations that open doors to those who would seek to recruit and radicalise them, who may be drawn to extremist narratives, or who become dependent upon those who have the resources to provide routes out of danger.

-Thematic Report One | Understanding Transnational Diaspora Politics: A Conceptual Discussion explores the theoretical and conceptual basis underpinning academic debates on engagement in the politics of conflict and post-conflict by communities living overseas.
+- Thematic Report One | Understanding Transnational Diaspora Politics: A Conceptual Discussion explores the theoretical and conceptual basis underpinning academic debates on engagement in the politics of conflict and post-conflict by communities living overseas.

-Thematic Report Two | The Engagement of Refugees in Transnational Politics: Lessons from the Migration, Diaspora and Refugee Studies Literature complements the previous report’s broad conceptual discussion by specifically focusing on an analysis of the context and drivers of political action among diaspora and refugee populations, and engaging with the term ‘refugee politics’.
+- Thematic Report Two | The Engagement of Refugees in Transnational Politics: Lessons from the Migration, Diaspora and Refugee Studies Literature analyses the context and drivers of political action among diaspora and refugee populations, engaging with the term ‘refugee politics’.

-As part of CREST’s commitment to open access research this guide is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.